csells/dart_agent/README.md

-# thor_agent
+# dart_agent
-An example AI agent written in Dart using the Gemini API ported from the AI agent written in Go by Thorsten Ball in his blog post [How to Build an Agent
+An example AI agent written in Dart using the Gemini API inspired by the AI agent written in Go by Thorsten Ball in his blog post [How to Build an Agent or:
-or: The Emperor Has No Clothes](https://ampcode.com/how-to-build-an-agent).
+The Emperor Has No Clothes](https://ampcode.com/how-to-build-an-agent).